Educating Your Child at Home

 All children living in Québec must attend school:

-• from the first day of the school calendar in the school year following that in which they turn 6 years old
+• from the first day of the school calendar in the school year following that in which they turn 6 years old;

-• until the last day of the school calendar in the school year during which they turn 16 years old OR at the end of which they obtain a diploma awarded by the Minister of Education
+• until the last day of the school calendar in the school year during which they turn 16 years old OR at the end of which they obtain a diploma awarded by the Minister of Education.

-Parent/Guardian Procedure for Homeschooling
+Registering for Homeschooling

 2. Send your child’s learning project to the Ministry of Education.